 The foundations of a stone arch bridge are the single most important factor in determining the life of the bridge.
-If the foundations are good, the bridge can last for centuries — or even a millennium!
+If the foundations are good, the bridge can last for centuries — or even several millennium!
 If the foundations are bad, the bridge may last but a few years, or even a few months.
 Failure of the foundations is by and large the most common cause of stone arch bridge failures.

 Curiously, stone arch bridges frequently have but shallow foundations.
 Setting the bridges a short distance below the river bed seems to have been the frequently favored method of construction.
 To prevent settling, long wooden piles were often driven into the ground where the masonry was to rest and the piers and abutments set on the piles.
 The logic is that wood, when not exposed to air, can last indefinitely; therefore, wooden piles rammed into the mud under the river ought to last a long time.
 This may work fairly well on small streams that don’t flow heavily, but for bigger streams and rivers, this method is too easily undermined.
 An example of this would be a certain experiment Walter Sharp once tried (Walter Sharp was perpetually experimenting with innovative ways to build bridges) for a bridge on the Grouse Creek where he tried using drill pipe for a foundation.
 He quickly concluded that this would not work.